4005 S Soapstone Basin Rd. Kamas, UT 84036 801-466-6299 UPDATED: November 2025

 LEADERSHIP

 Safety is a main priority throughout every aspect of the camper’s experience.
-We emphasize education and prevention by requiring campers to wear helmets while mountain biking and horseback riding, and by implementing a buddy system.
+We emphasize education and prevention by requiring campers to wear helmets while mountain biking and horseback riding, and by implementing a "truddy" system.
 While there are inherent risks in any outdoor activity, our goal is to minimize all possible risks.
 All staff are First Aid/CPR certified and a registered medical personnel is on site at all times.
 Should any serious accident or illness occur at camp, the camper's guardian will be notified immediately.
 In case of minor illness, guardians will be notified if the camper requires health care for more than 24 hours.
 The YMCA reserves the right to send a camper home if so advised by medical personnel.

 Weekly highlights at YMCA Camp Roger include theme meals, cook-out and camp-out, Thursday trip to the pool, Opening and Closing campfires and much more!
 A typical day at camp looks like this: